Small bedroom ideas: How to maximise space

 When you’re working with a small bedroom, every inch of floorspace counts.
 Getting the layout right can be tricky, so let’s explore together…

-“How do you maximise space in a small bedroom?” is probably one of the most asked questions in interior design.
+“How do you maximise space in a very small bedroom?” is probably one of the most asked questions in interior design.
 Whether you’ve just moved into a teeny studio rental, you’re giving your kids’ bedroom a makeover, or simply looking for new and interesting ways to make the most of the snug guest room, it can be tough decorating a small space.

 Sometimes, the best things really do come in small packages!

-First things first, let’s talk about your room arrangement.
 The most crucial part to get right when designing your small bedroom is the layout of your bed and other furniture.
 A poorly designed floor plan can leave a boxy bedroom feeling even more cramped, whilst a thoughtful layout can actually free up more space and help to create an illusion of a bigger boudoir.

 To start, let’s look at choosing the right bed and how to position it correctly to make the most of your snug space…